awelters/ar530_cordova_plugin/README.md

 * `addTagDiscoveredListener(resultCallback)`

-	Assign a callback function to fire when the UID of a tag is found by any reader (and all the memory if it is a Mifare Ultralight C tag aka payload otherwise the payload is an empty string)
+	Assign a callback function to fire when the UID of a tag is found by any reader (and all the memory as the payload if it is a Mifare Ultralight C tag, otherwise the payload is an empty string)

 	```
 	function resultCallback(result)